US lifts some restrictions on Ethiopia after human rights improvements -White House | Law-Order

 US lifts some restrictions on Ethiopia after human rights improvements -White House

-"We are lifting some restrictions on certain kinds of assistance," Kirby said.
-Kirby added that the decision to lift certain restrictions was made in light of "continuing improvements on human rights, particularly following the cessation-of-hostilities agreement signed in November."
-The Ethiopian government did not immediately respond to a request for comment.
-The United States in March determined that all sides had committed war crimes during a conflict in northern Ethiopia, which killed tens of thousands of people, left hundreds of thousands facing hunger, and displaced millions.

-The United States has lifted certain restrictions on Ethiopia in light of continuing improvements on human rights, White House national security spokesman John Kirby said on Friday.
-"We are lifting some restrictions on certain kinds of assistance," Kirby said.
+The United States has lifted certain restrictions on Ethiopia in light of progress on human rights, White House national security spokesperson John Kirby said on Friday.
+Despite an overall reduction in abuses since the truce, rights groups say violence, including ethnic cleansing, has continued in Ethiopia’s northern Tigray region.
+"We are lifting some restrictions on certain kinds of assistance while pausing food aid," Kirby said.

-Kirby added that the decision to lift certain restrictions was made in light of "continuing improvements on human rights, particularly following the cessation-of-hostilities agreement signed in November."
-The Ethiopian government did not immediately respond to a request for comment.
+The United States has lifted certain restrictions on Ethiopia in light of progress on human rights, White House national security spokesperson John Kirby said on Friday.
+The decision was made after improvements on human rights, particularly following the cessation-of-hostilities agreement signed by the Ethiopian government and forces from its Tigray region in November, Kirby said.

+The agreement ended a conflict that has left hundreds of thousands facing hunger, displaced millions and killed tens of thousands.
+Despite an overall reduction in abuses since the truce, rights groups say violence, including ethnic cleansing, has continued in Ethiopia's northern Tigray region.

+The U.S. government restricted economic and security assistance to Ethiopia during the war and cut access to the U.S. African Growth and Opportunity Act (AGOA), a duty-free trade program that had been a boon for the country's textile sector.
+The Ethiopian government did not immediately respond to a request for comment on Friday's announcement.

+The U.S. Agency for International Development said earlier this month it was suspending food aid to Ethiopia because its donations were being diverted from people in need, and a day later the United Nations World Food Programme said it was doing the same.
+More than 20 million people need food assistance in Africa's second most populous nation, largely due to the Horn of Africa's worst drought in decades and the war in northern Ethiopia.

-The United States in March determined that all sides had committed war crimes during a conflict in northern Ethiopia, which killed tens of thousands of people, left hundreds of thousands facing hunger, and displaced millions.
-The determination came after U.S. Secretary of State Antony Blinken traveled to Ethiopia, where he praised progress in implementing the peace deal in the country.
+The United States in March determined that all sides had committed war crimes.
+Ethiopia rejected the allegations as did neighboring Eritrea, whose forces fought in support of Ethiopian troops against Tigrayan forces.
+U.S. Secretary of State Antony Blinken had traveled to Ethiopia to meet with government officials and a Tigray People's Liberation Front (TPLF) representative.
+He praised progress in implementing the truce while cautioning that more work needed to be done.

-The Ethiopian government and forces from its Tigray region signed a ceasefire in November, ending the conflict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)